 1. Process different:

-The tempering treatment means that the quenched or normalized steel is cooled at a certain rate after being immersed for a period of time below a critical temperature.
+Tempering treatment means that the quenched or normalized steel is cooled at a certain rate after being immersed for a period of time below a critical temperature.

 Quenching is the heating of steel to a temperature above the critical temperature of Ac3 (hypoeutectic steel) or Ac1 (hyper-eutectoid steel).
 Keep it for a period of time to make it all or part austenitized.
-Then, a heat treatment process of martensite (or bainite) transformation is performed by rapidly cooling to a temperature below the critical cooling rate to below Ms (or isothermal near Ms).
+Then, martensite (or bainite) transformation is performed by rapidly cooling to a temperature below the critical cooling rate to below Ms (or isothermal near Ms).

 2. Material organization changes different.

-the Material organization After normalizing. the sub-aluminum steel is ferrite + pearlite, the eutectoid steel is pearlite. the hypereutectoid steel is pearlite + secondary cementite. it is discontinuous.
+The Material organization After normalizing. the sub-aluminum steel is ferrite + pearlite, the eutectoid steel is pearlite.
+The hypereutectoid steel is pearlite + secondary cementite. it is discontinuous.

 After annealing, the grains are refined. the structure is adjusted, and the tissue defects are eliminated.